 - 20% write code.

-QA specialists’ responsibilities also vary depending on their specialization.
+QA Specialists’ responsibilities also vary depending on their specialization.
 One person cannot perform all types of QA tasks, especially when working with complex software systems.
 The division of responsibilities, especially when we talk about midsize to enterprise projects, results in better outcomes.

 General QA Engineer Responsibilities